Grinding and Bruxism

 - Bruxism could also be a side effect of some psychiatric medications like antidepressants.

-The major types of bruxism include:
+The major types of bruxism include: The Conscious bruxism

-The Subconscious bruxism: this type is usually sleep-related.
+This type is usually sleep-related.
 Grinding activity could be loud enough for a partner to hear.

-Bruxism Treatment: What can be done?
+Bruxism Treatment in Encino: What can be done?

 As soon as you become symptomatic, you are advised to visit your doctor for the necessary bruxism treatment.
 There are a number of ways to treat bruxism; The use of a mouth guard or mouth sprint reduces the sensation of clenching and gnashing your teeth.
 Mouth guards also protect against further tooth damage.
 Muscle relaxation exercises and hygiene can also be used for treatment.
 Cognitive behavioral therapy (CBT) can also be recommended for patients with stress and anxiety.
+Other useful tips include: Reduction in the consumption of foods with caffeine like chocolate, colas and coffee.
+Clenching intensifies after alcohol consumption.
+You should avoid alcohol.
+Avoid chewing objects that are not food like key holders, pencils, pen caps etc.